qns7/macOS.qotfiles/README.md

 ## General Information

 - I do not use hiding or minimizing at all in macOS, which is why I deactivated the correspoding hotkeys completely.
+- This description/readme is just an overview, for all the details please check the rep.

 ## Keyboard-Setup